rlodge/scalatest-surefire-provider/README.md

 ## In short...
 This tool lets you use ScalaTest to execute JUnit/ScalaTest tests as part of a Maven build.

-It is implemented as a surefire provider for the popular surefire test running plugin for the Maven build system.
+It is implemented as a Surefire provider for the popular Surefire test-running plugin for the Maven build system.

 ## What is ScalaTest?
 [ScalaTest](http://http://www.scalatest.org/) is an excellent testing framework for the JVM.

-## What is a surefire provider?
+## What is a Surefire provider?
-The Maven build tool uses a plugin called "surefire" for running tests.
-On it's own surefire knows nothing about any one test framework.
-It's job is to identify tests to be run and then report on the results.
+The Maven build tool uses a plugin called "Surefire" for running tests.
+On its own Surefire knows nothing about any one test framework.
+Its job is to identify tests to be run and then report on the results.
 Surefire relies on "providers" to run the actual tests.
 It ships with providers designed for running TestNG and JUnit tests.
-Recently the folks working on surefire released a version allowing 3rd parties to implement their own providers.
+Recently the folks working on Surefire released a version allowing 3rd parties to implement their own providers.
 This project is a stab at creating a provider that uses ScalaTest as the test runner.

 Integrating ScalaTest with Maven this way is clean and gives you some low level control over test execution and the Maven build that would be hard if this was just a regular Maven plugin.

 This provider is designed to be a drop-in replacement.
-This means you can configure it the same way (except for 1 or 2 key differences) as you configure the JUnit/TestNG providers.
+This means you can configure it the same way as you configure the JUnit/TestNG providers, except for 1 or 2 key differences.
 The default settings are probably sufficient for most people.

 ## What will this do for me?